 How to Clean up Flame Retardants in the Home

 1. Get a HEPA Vacuum

-A HEPA vacuum is necessary to clean up these toxins and will be one of the biggest improvements to air quality in the home that you can do right now.
+A HEPA vacuum is necessary to clean up these toxins and is one of the biggest improvements to air quality in the home that you can do right now.

 The Nilfisk brand is recommended by the experts and is affordable.
 This is my first choice for most situations.

-You get a lot of bang for you buck if you add a HEPA filter to a Shop-Vac (HEPA filter bags are also needed to catch all the fine dust) compared to the high end. but great quality, Miele HEPA.
-The shop vacuums are louder.
+A more DIY option where you can get a lot of bang for you buck is to add a HEPA filter to a Shop-Vac.
+(HEPA filter bags are also needed to catch all the fine dust).
+Shop vacs are louder than the other options here.

 If you have a more serious contaminate like lead, go for a certified HEPA model like Festool which is more foolproof in its filtration system.